Lyapunov exponents of probability distributions with non-compact support: Introduction

-The aim of this short note is to study the continuity and semicontinuity of the Lyapunov exponents respect to measures of non-compact support.
-Our main result reads as follows (see Theorem \ref{th.NotSemicontWeakTop} and Theorem \ref{th.SemicontWass} for a precise statement):
+The aim of this note is to study the (semi)continuity of the Lyapunov exponents in the general case, when the support of the probability measure $p$ is not necessarily compact.
+Our main result reads as follows (Theorem \ref{th.NotSemicontWeakTop} and Theorem \ref{th.SemicontWass} provide more detailed statements):

-\begin{alfthm} The function $p\mapsto\lambda_{+}(p)$ is upper semi-continuous with the Wasserstein topology but not with the weak* topology.
+\begin{alfthm} The function $p\mapsto\lambda_{+}(p)$ is upper semi-continuous for the Wasserstein topology but not for the weak* topology.
 The same remains valid for $p\mapsto\lambda_{-}(p)$ with lower semi-continuity. \end{alfthm}

-Regarding continuity of Lyapunov exponents we prove the following (see Theorem \ref{th.NotContWass} for a precise statement):
+Regarding continuity of Lyapunov exponents we prove (see Theorem \ref{th.NotContWass} for a more detailed statement):